ExpressionEngine/ExpressionEngine-User-Guide/source/cp/design/index.rst

 Edit
 ^^^^

-This will take you to the template's :doc:`edit template form <template/form>`.
+This will take you to the template's :doc:`edit form <template/form>`.

 Settings
 ^^^^^^^^